top of page

 • 2 min read

 When a child travels without one or both parents—whether domestically or internationally—many airlines, border agents, and government authorities require a Minor Travel Consent Form (also called a Child Travel Consent, Parental Travel Consent, or Permission to Travel Letter).
-If you live in California, getting this form notarized is often recommended or required to ensure it’s legally valid and widely accepted.
+If you live in Michigan, getting this form notarized is often recommended or required to ensure it’s legally valid and widely accepted.

 What Is a Minor Travel Consent Form?